 In late summer, aphids mature into winged females and migrate back to buckthorn.
-They mate with winged males and lay eggs.
-According to David Voigtlin at the Illinois Natural History Survey, the number of aphids at fall flight may be a good predictor of next year’s early population.
+They mate with winged males (the only time males are present) and lay eggs.

-Early-season scouting (May through mid-July) should focus on fields that have histories of early colonization by soybean aphids, particularly early-planted fields and fields near buckthorn, Rhamnus sp., the overwintering host of soybean aphid.
+Early-season scouting (May through mid-July) should focus on fields that have histories of early colonization by soybean aphids, particularly early-planted fields and fields near buckthorn, the overwintering host of soybean aphid.